jdaumeyer/language/README.md

 * Follows Lisp like reverse polish notation, meaning that a function appears before its parameters.
 Take `+ 1 2` for example,the function is addition as represented by the plus sign.
 Then the parameters are the numbers 1 and 2.
 * Comments are any characters that follow a `#` sign.
 These characters are ignored by the compilier
 * The end of a command is represented by a `|` or vertical pipe symbol.
 This informs the compilier that the function has no more parameters
-* For all operations, the compilier will follow PEMDAS order of operations for mathematical expressions.
-So for example `\ 6 * 2 ( + 1 2)` will evaluate to 1 and not 9.
-That being said, parenthesis can be used to put emphasis on a command, as the command in a line with the highest level of parenthesis will be run first.
+* For all operations, order of operations will be recursively parsed from left to right, top level to bottom.
+There is no need for parenthesis.

 ### FUNCTION SYNTAX